vikivyas/friendlypix-ios/README.md

 ### For Apple Xcode - Xcode - Apple Developer

-Simply install the pods and open the .xcworkspace file to see the project in Xcode.
+Simply install the pods from Podfile in project folder

 ```
 $ pod install
-$ open your-project.xcworkspace
 ```
+open the .xcworkspace file to see the project in VS code to open your-project.xcworkspace

 ### For Non-Apple Xcode Developer && Using Visual Studio Code in Ubuntu